davidalenoghena/HNGstage0/README.md

 # HNGstage0
 Need to perform this action to get to stage1.
-Wish me luck
+Wish me luck. #smile